gletort/FishFeats/docs/Get-nuclei.md

 This option combines [CellPose](https://www.cellpose.org/) segmentation with the [Dask](https://www.dask.org/) library for parallel computing.
 This option is inspired from the [distributed segmentation script](https://github.com/MouseLand/cellpose/blob/main/cellpose/contrib/distributed_segmentation.py) for CellPose.

-It allows to run CellPose on very large images when the non distributed version will crash due to lack of memory or be much too slow.
+It allows CellPose to run on very large images when the non distributed version will crash due to lack of memory or be much too slow.

-#### Remark
+#### Note

 Since May 2025, the latest version of CellPose is based on [CellPoseSAM](https://www.biorxiv.org/content/10.1101/2025.04.28.651001v1).
-Some parameters are not anymore relevant with this version, and it might not be optimal for nuclei segmentation (it is more specialized for cell segmentation).
+Some parameters are no longer relevant with this version, and it might not be optimal for nuclei segmentation (it is more specialized for cell segmentation).
 Additionally, this version is **much slower** to run, especially if you don't have GPU.

-To use the previous CellPose version with the `nuclei` trained model (more specialized), you must install it in your python environement instead of the latest version.
+To use the previous CellPose version with the `nuclei` trained model (more specialized), you must install it in your Python environment instead of the latest version.
 In a terminal, or in the napari Terminal interface (:material-console-line: icon at the bottom left of napari window), type:
 ```
 pip install cellpose[distributed]==3.0
 ```